 Few things in life are as sweet and rewarding as trying to bust open a pinata in front of a party.
 As any kid and the kid inside adults would agree, the best part comes after you break the pinata, when you get to enjoy all of the candies from the pinata.
 Now the question is, what sort of candies are ideal for a pinata?

 Choosing the right candies for a particular pinata is as important as picking the right pinata.
 And there are so many different candies that can fit in a pinata.
-That is why, in this article, we are going to present to you some of the best options for you to select from.
+That is why, in this article, we are going to present to you some of the best options for you to select from and which candies I always go back to.

 List of Best Candies for Pinata